 Layer ingredients in a one-quart size Mason jar in the order given, pressing each layer very firmly in place before adding the next.
 Measure carefully.
 Everything will fit if you are diligent to pack each layer tightly, particularly the brown sugar and flour.
 Use the end of a wooden spoon as a packing device.

-Purchase an inexpensive picture frame from the craft store or a department store like Target or Walmart.
-Have your child decorate the frame with acrylic paints.
+Purchase an inexpensive picture frame from a craft store or a department store like Target or Walmart.
+Have your child decorate the frame with acrylic paints, sequins, buttons and any other kind of creative thing kids love.
 Place a photo of your child inside the frame once it’s dry, and you have a great gift for a grandparent, friend, or another relative.

 Have your kids get dressed in their pajamas, and cover one of their beds with stuffed animals.
 Set up the video camera on a tripod and record yourself reading bedtime stories to the kids and the animals.
 Wrap up the videotape with copies of the books you’ve read for a great gift for cousins who live far away.
 Not only do they get to read along with you, they get to see their cousins whenever they watch this storytime.